adaa-polsl/RuleKit/README.md

 </dataset>
 ```

-In the training phase, for every investigated parameter set RuleKit generates a subdirectory in the output directory.
+In the training phase, RuleKit generates a subdirectory in the output directory for every investigated parameter set.
-Each of these subdirectories contains models for all training files and a common text report.
+Each of these subdirectories contains the models (one per training file) and a common text report.
 Therefore, the following files are produced as a result of training:
 * *./results/mincov=5, C2/seismic-1.mdl*
 * *./results/mincov=5, C2/seismic-2.mdl*